Nitrate/Nitrate/docker/released/README.md

   documentation.
 Generally, default port of MySQL and MariaDB is `3306`, and PostgreSQL's is `5432`.

+## Volumes

+### `/var/log/httpd`

+The directory to store the httpd log files.
+Ensure the write permission is granted properly.

+### `/var/nitrate/uploads`

+The directory to store the uploaded attachment files.
+Ensure the write permission is granted properly.

+### `/nitrate-config`

+The directory holding the custom config module.
+Mount this volume when default settings have to customized.
+For most of the cases running Nitrate in your cloud environment, customization should be required.
+To customize the settings, create a Python module `nitrate_custom_conf.py` inside a directory which will be mounted to this container volume.

 ## Report Issues

 Report issue here [https://github.com/Nitrate/Nitrate/issues/new](https://github.com/Nitrate/Nitrate/issues/new)